 The Port District is administered by a Port Commission composed of three representatives elected by voting districts within Nez Perce County.
 Commissioners serve six year terms, staggered so that an election is held every two years.

 The Port levies a property tax within Nez Perce County.
-The Port derives revenue through a combination of ad valorem taxes, income received from container yard operations, property leases, warehouse operations, wharfages and fees.
+The Port derives revenue through a combination of ad valorem taxes, income received from marine and rail operations, property and building leases, and warehouse operations.

 Land acquisition began in 1965 in North Lewiston and facility construction followed in the early 1970s and continues to the present.
 With the arrival of slack water, the Port has provided water transportation services since the first barge left the Port dock in 1975.
 The intermodal status (barge, rail, and truck) of the Port of Lewiston means that it offers lower transportation costs to a large, previously landlocked region thus encouraging development of the area’s resources.